Job Title Inflation: Say Hello To The New Entry-Level Head Of

 The recent Robert Walters study into workplace ED&I highlighted just how much Gen Z’s value active engagement with senior leaders.
 80% more Gen Z’s than Boomers reported that a lack of relationship with management and decision-makers was a key challenge to them progressing in their career.

-Martin comments: “The research indicates that the ability to drive high-level decisions is an important contribution to Gen Z’s feelings of worth to an organisation.
+Sean comments: “The research indicates that the ability to drive high-level decisions is an important contribution to Gen Z’s feelings of worth to an organisation.
 This is very different to previous generations who had far more comfort in knowing that their specialism – such as finance or marketing – was part of an important cog in a bigger machine.”

 The Rise of the Workfluencer